kuzanatoliy/questions/WCAG_TECHNIQUES/SMIL_TECHNIQUES.md

 <details>
   <summary>What objective of providing sign language interpretation through synchronized video streams in SMIL 1.0?</summary>

 The objective of this technique is to provide a way for people who are deaf or otherwise have trouble hearing the dialogue in audio visual material to be able to view the material.
-With this technique all of the dialogue and important sounds are available in a sign-language interpretation that is displayed in a caption area.
+With this technique all of the dialogue and important sounds are available in a sign-language interpretation video that is displayed in a caption area.

 **Procedure:**